Prayagraj: Topography

-Allahabad is in the southern part of Uttar Pradesh, at the confluence of the Ganges and Yamuna.
+Prayagraj is in the southern part of Uttar Pradesh, at the confluence of the Ganges and Yamuna.
 The region was known in antiquity first as the Kuru, then as the Vats country.
-To the southwest is Bundelkhand, to the east and southeast is Baghelkhand, to the north and northeast is Awadh and to the west is the lower doab (of which Allahabad is part).
+To the southwest is Bundelkhand, to the east and southeast is Baghelkhand, to the north and northeast is Awadh and to the west is the lower doab (of which Prayagraj is part).
 The city is divided by a railway line running east–west.
 South of the railway is the Old Chowk area, and the British-built Civil Lines is north of it.
-Allahabad is well placed geographically and culturally.
+Prayagraj is well placed geographically and culturally.
 Geographically part of the Ganga-Yamuna Doab (at the mouth of the Yamuna), culturally it is the terminus of the Indian west.

 The Indian Standard Time longitude (25.15°N 82.58°E) is near the city.
-According to a United Nations Development Programme report, Allahabad is in a "low damage risk" wind and cyclone zone.
+According to a United Nations Development Programme report, Prayagraj is in a "low damage risk" wind and cyclone zone.
 In common with the rest of the doab, its soil and water are primarily alluvial.
-Pratapgarh is north of the city, Bhadohi is east, Rewa is south, Chitrakoot (earlier Banda) is west, and Kaushambi, which was until recently a part of Allahabad, is North-West.
+Pratapgarh is north of the city, Bhadohi is east, Rewa is south, Chitrakoot (earlier Banda) is west, and Kaushambi, which was until recently a part of Allahabad (Prayagraj), is North-West.